wilsonmar/oss-perf/machine-learning.md

  * Template gallery of algorithms for customization (Spark MLib, Mahout, etc.)
  * Event engine

-Their DASE (Data Source and Dat Preparer) architecture is the "MVC for Machine Learning" in that it provides web services so predictive engine components can be built with separation-of-concerns.
+PredictionIO's DASE (Data Source and Dat Preparer) architecture is the "MVC for Machine Learning" in that it provides web services so predictive engine components can be built with separation-of-concerns.

 A sample call to a **rating service** is: